Clara Vale: Location

 Clara Vale stands on the south bank of the River Tyne in a low-lying and quite secluded spot.
 Crawcrook borders the hamlet to the south.
-To the north, across the river, is the village of Wylam in Northumberland.
-It is notable for being the first settlement in Tyne and Wear that the river Tyne reaches and passes after leaving Northumberland.
+Across the river (in Northumberland) are Close House to the north and the village of Wylam to the west.
+It is notable for being the first settlement in Tyne and Wear that the river Tyne passes after leaving Northumberland.

 Politics

-In local government, Clara Vale is located in the 'Crawcrook, Greenside and Clara Vale ward' of Gateshead Council.
+In local government, Clara Vale is located in the 'Crawcrook, Greenside ward' of Gateshead Council.
 The ward is at the far west of Gateshead and borders part of Northumberland.
 The ward is served by three councillors (three Labour).
 Gateshead Council is Labour controlled.

 Clara Vale is located within the parliamentary constituency of Blaydon.
 Its current MP is Labour's Liz Twist.

 History

-Before the colliery and village were developed, a water-driven corn mill called Crawcrook Mill stood near the centre of the current village.
+Before the colliery and village were developed, a water-driven corn mill called Crawcrook Mill stood near the centre of the current village, with two small stone cottages and a mill dam apparently fed from Edington Well.
+This 'pot-pie' well is damaged but still stands near the road to the south of the village.

-Clara Vale was built as a colliery community at the time the coal mine was opened in July 1893.
-Both pit and housing were purpose built by the Stella Coal Company.
-The mine closed down in February 1966, around the same time as many other nearby pits such as Emma, Greenside and Stargate.
+Stannerford Road is the only vehicular route into Clara Vale, named after a former ford across the River Tyne which it led to, linking Crawcrook to the south and Heddon-on-the-Wall to the north.

+Maps from 1850 show a farmhouse called Stanner (or Stannar) House, which was later divided into two dwellings and demolished in the mid-1960s.